 - Accidental Murder: John had gotten into a fight with Matthew Reynolds and strangled him to death.
 He goes to prison for manslaughter and is paroled two-and-a-half years early.
 What started the fight or why John resorted to such lengths is never clarified.

 - Affably Evil: Mr. Veltz.
 He's grateful to John for saving his son-in-law's life and is more than willing to repay him by putting up the money for the fight with Timmons, which would give John enough money to pay for Sarah's surgery.
 Veltz is also the man who has been sending his thugs to hound Reno for the $150,000 he owes him and once owned Frankie as a plaything that he beat and raped.
-Upon realizing this, John instead asks Veltz to forgive Reno of his debt instead, to which Veltz complies.
+Upon realizing this, John instead asks Veltz to forgive Reno of his debt, to which Veltz complies.

 - Animal Eyes: Wolfie, by way of contacts (hopefully).

 - Ax-Crazy: Jaime, as Reno points out.
+He wants to kill John as payback for John having beaten his brother Yayo.

 - Broken Bird: